 Conditions Associated with Mast Cell Activation Syndrome

 There are several conditions associated with mast cell activation syndrome.
-It can be difficult to distinguish if the illness or disease has caused MCAS or MCAS has caused symptoms that present like the illness or disease.
+It can be difficult to distinguish if the illness or disease has caused MCAS or if MCAS has caused symptoms that present like the illness or disease.

 Conditions associated with MCAS include: